lllllllillllllillll/DweebUI/README.md

 [![GitHub License](https://img.shields.io/github/license/lllllllillllllillll/DweebUI)](https://github.com/lllllllillllllillll/DweebUI/blob/main/LICENSE)

 * This is a personal project I started to get more familiar with Javascript and Node.js.
-* Some UI elements are placeholders.
+* Some UI elements are placeholders and every version may have breaking changes.
 * Please post issues and discussions so I know what bugs and features to focus on.
 * I probably should have waited a lot longer to share this :|